K-12 Public Schools

 The Phelps Center for the Gifted WINGS Program

-Designed for academically gifted students in grades 1–8, The Phelps Center provides academic challenge and rigor and addresses the social and emotional needs of the gifted student.
+Designed for academically gifted students in elementary and middle school, grades 1–8, The Phelps Center provides academic challenge and rigor and addresses the social and emotional needs of the gifted student.

 International Baccalaureate Program